Select Page

 The young Henri de Frecinet, Enseign in the French revolutionary navy

-Be that as it may, promotion was rapid, and by 1800 Henri was in command of the goelette la Biche, and fought a battle with a British cutter.
-In July of that year, by which time both were lieutenants de frégate, he and his brother had been appointed to the Baudin expedition to the terres australes, Henri to Baudin’s ship, the Géographe, Louis to the Naturaliste captained by Félix Hamelin.
-It was the first time that they had servied on different ships.
+Promotion continued to be rapid, and by 1800 Henri was in command of the goelette la Biche, and had fought a battle with a British cutter.
+In July of that year, he and his brother, both by this time lieutenants de frégate, were appointed to the Baudin expedition to the terres australes.
+Henri was originally on Baudin’s ship, the Géographe, and Louis was on the Naturaliste captained by Félix Hamelin.
+It was the first time that they had served on different vessels.

 For both the expedition was formative.
 It was thanks to it that their names are so well remembered in Australia, where, among many other stretches of coastline, they mapped what was to become known as the Freycinet Peninsula on the east coast of Tasmania.
-For Louis it provided his first experience of command, when Baudin gave him the schooner Casuarina for inshore mapping, and as a consequence of transfers between the two ships, the two were again on the same ship, the Géographe, when they returned to France on March 21, 1804.
-Almost immediately, they were placed in command of the sister-ships Phaeton and Voltigeur, 16-gun brigs of war.
-It was at this point their paths separated, because Louis fell ill and had to hand the Voltigeur over to Jacques Saint-Cricq, who had also been on the Baudin expedition.
+For Louis it provided his first experience of command, when Baudin gave him the schooner Casuarina for inshore mapping, and as a consequence of transfers between the two ships, the two were again on the same ship, the Géographe, when they returned to France on the 21st of March,1804.
+Almost immediately, they were placed in command of the sister-ships Phaeton and Voltigeur, 16-gun brigs of war, but their paths then separated because Louis fell ill and had to hand the Voltigeur over to Jacques Saint-Cricq, who had also been on the Baudin expedition.
 Henri remained in command of the small flotilla of which the Phaeton was the flagship.
-After a brief period based at Hellevoetsluis in the Netherlands (between 7 September and 16 October 1805, he was out patrolling in the North Sea), the flotilla sailed for the Caribbean.
-By March 1806 they were in Cayenne, were Henri was singled out for special praise by the governor of the colony, Victor Hugues.
+After a brief period based at Hellevoetsluis in the Netherlands (between the 7th of September and the 16th of October 1805, he was out patrolling in the North Sea), the flotilla sailed for the Caribbean.
+By March 1806 they were in Cayenne, were Henri was singled out for special praise by Victor Hugues, the governor of the colony.

 On the 25th of March the Phaeton and Voltigeur were returning to Santo Domingo when they encountered the British 18-gun brig-sloop Reindeer.
 Fire was exchanged for about four hours before the British vessel managed to escape, having inflicted some damage on the two Frenchmen.
 Henri was injured in the leg during the conflict.